How to Stain a Deck Without Stripping: Expert Guide for P...

 Ensure you've lifted the door high enough |

-Don't remove the door for minor mesh patches or basic track maintenance.
-Simple repairs can often be completed with the door in place, saving time and effort.
+You should not remove the door to perform minor mesh repairs or routine track maintenance.
+Most simple repairs can be done while the door is still in place, saving you time and work.

 Choosing the right mesh material depends on your specific needs and budget: